wathela/wathela.github.io/index.md

 ![My Photo](assets/images/photo.jpg){: .profile-photo }

-# Welcome to My Portfolio!
+# Hello and Welcome to My Portfolio!

-Hello!
 I am an Astronomer, GIS Developer, and Educator with expertise in Computer Vision, Astronomical and Geo-spatial data modelling.
 Proficient in Python, data analysis, and tools development.

 # Sample Projects